Dharmaguptaka Vinaya

 Nissaggiya Pācittiya 17

 If a bhikkhunī within 10 days before the end of the three summer months, has an urgently offered robe, and she knows that it’s an urgently offered robe, she should accept it.
-Having accepted it, she should store it until the robe season.
-If she stores it longer, it’s a nissaggiya pācittiya.
+Having accepted it, she should keep it until the robe season.
+If she keeps it longer, it’s a nissaggiya pācittiya.

 Nissaggiya Pācittiya 18